Phillip-England/fmtly/README.md

 - Basic Props ✅
 - Command Line Tool For Generation
 - A --watch Command
-- Type Generation
 - Solid README.md ✅
 - Managing Imports and Package Names in Output File
 - Tests For Many Multilayered Components
 - Attributes can use props ✅
-- Varname Randomization (found instances where multiple uses of the same name will be needed)
+- Varname Randomization ✅

 # Rules Noted
 - all HTML attribute names must be written in kebab casing while attribute values may be camel case
 - when declaring a prop using {{ propName }} syntax, you must use camel casing to define the name
 - use @ to pipe props into an child Elements
 - use {{ propName }} within an attribute to define a prop as well

+# Feature Wish List (v0.2.0)
+- JSX <SingleTag/> support
+- camelCase Supported in Attributes
+- Type Generation (each component to have it's own ComponentNameProps type to match)
+- Output Cleanup